-The Batch Single Photos feature is intended for automating the processing of a lot of photos.
-To process a single image file, load the image file using the information in Section 2.2.
+The Batch Single Photos feature is intended for automating the processing of many photos.
+To process a single image file, load a single image file as described in Section 2.2.

-To remove the watermark, Photomatix Pro requires that the image was not retouched after the watermark was added to it.
-If the brightness or contrast of the image was changed, or the image was double tone mapped, or cropped or resized, then Photomatix will not be able to remove the watermark.
+To remove the watermark, Photomatix Pro requires that the image was not retouched after the watermark was added.
+If the brightness or contrast of the image was changed, or the image was double tone mapped, cropped or resized, then Photomatix Pro will not be able to remove the watermark.